Toward a Dichotomy for Approximation of $H$-coloring: Approximation for Digraphs with a min-ordering

 \section{Approximation for Digraphs with a min-ordering}

 In what follows, we describe our approximation algorithm for MinHOM$(H)$ where the fixed digraph $H$ has a min-ordering.
-We start off with an overview of our algorithm.
-The proofs of the correctness and approximation bound are postponed for the later subsections.
+We start off with an overview of our algorithm, Algorithm~\ref{alg:app-MinHom}.
+The proofs of the correctness and approximation bound are postponed to later subsections.

-Let $D$ be the input digraph together with a costs function $c$, and let $H$ be a fixed target digraph $H$, let $a_1,\cdots, a_p$ be a min ordering of the vertices of $H$.
+Let $D$ be the input digraph together with a costs function $c$, and let $H$ be a fixed target digraph $H$, let $a_1,\cdots, a_p$ be a min-ordering of the vertices of $H$.
 Algorithm~\ref{alg:app-MinHom}, first constructs digraph $H'$ from $H$ as explained in Section~\ref{min-to-max}.
 By Observation~\ref{observation1}, $a_1,\dots, a_p$ is a min-max-ordering for $H'$.
-By Lemma~\ref{one-to-one-ex}, the integral solutions of the extended LP are in one-to-one correspondence to homomorphisms from $D$ to $H$.
-At this point, our algorithm will minimize the cost function over extended ${\cal S}$ in polynomial time using a linear programming algorithm.
-This will generally result in a fractional solution (Even though the original system $\mathcal{S}$ is known to be totally unimodular~\cite{mincostungraph,approximation-2011} and hence have integral optima, we have added inequalities, and hence lost this advantage).
+By Lemma~\ref{one-to-one-ex}, the integral solutions of $\widehat{\mathcal{S}}$ are in one-to-one correspondence to homomorphisms from $D$ to $H$.
+At this point, our algorithm will minimize the cost function over extended ${\cal S}$ in polynomial-time using a linear programming algorithm.
+This will generally result in a fractional solution (Even though the original system $\mathcal{S}$ is known to be totally unimodular~\cite{mincostungraph,approximation-2011} and hence has integral optima, we have added inequalities, thus losing this advantage).
 We will obtain an integer solution by a randomized procedure called {\em rounding}.
-Choose a random variable $X \in [0,1]$, and define the rounded values $u'_i = 1$ when $u_{i} \geq X$ ($u_i$ is the returned value by the LP), and $u'_{i} = 0$ otherwise.
+Choose, uniformly at random, a random variable $X \in [0,1]$, and define the rounded values $u'_i = 1$ when $u_{i} \geq X$ ($u_i$ is the returned value by the $\widehat{\mathcal{S}}$) and $u'_{i} = 0$ otherwise.
 It is easy to check that the rounded values satisfy the original inequalities, i.e., correspond to a homomorphism $f$ of $D$ to $H'$.